If these beans are a musical fruit, it’s because they’re music to your ears! If you haven’t tried the hearty taste of cannellini beans, it’s time to.

-Cannellini Beans History and Interesting Facts
+Cannellini Beans Interesting Facts

 Cannellini beans, as part of the larger bean family, originated in South America, most likely in Peru or Argentina.
 Like all beans, they were imported to Europe in the 15th century by Spanish explorers.
 Beans are a high source of protein and fiber while maintaining a low calorie count, and they’re inexpensive to buy.
 They’re also staple items in many parts of Asia, Europe and North America.

 Today, cannellini beans are commercially produced almost exclusively in Italy and used in a variety of popular Italian dishes, such as minestrone, pasta e fagioli, and a common side dish of bean stew with garlic and rosemary.
 Residents of Tuscany have been affectionately nicknamed “mangiafagioli,” which means “bean eaters.”

 As with all foods, cannellini beans can potentially cause allergic reactions in rare cases.
 (18) However, they have no known side effects otherwise and are not known to interact negatively with any medications.